bunkalogic/BunkaList-Flutter-Version/README.md

 # **_BunkaList_**
 Bunkalist is a project to save what you have seen or are watching either movies, series or anime in an orderly manner and the one that scores or values each work in a more realistic way.

+This has been my personal project in recent months with which I learned what it is to develop a real app.
+In which I learned to create design style, to use software design pattern (TDD), the process of optimizing the file of a mobile application in an application store (ASO), multilanguage support.

 > If you are interested and want to support you can donate [PayPal](https://paypal.me/bunkalist?locale.x=es_ES)

-# **The Bunkalist Version Flutter TODO Map**

-- [x] Create the basis of the application design.

-- [X] Create the design of the App regarding the use of the Api.

-- [x] Create the design of the App regarding the use of Firestore.

-- [ ] Add the logic part of [Api TMDb](https://www.themoviedb.org/documentation/api).

-- [ ] Add the part of the Firestore logic.

-# **The Bunkalist Road Map** :clipboard:
+# **The Bunkalist Road Map 2020/2021** :clipboard:
-- Replace the [native Android](https://github.com/bunkalogic/BunkaList) version with the Flutter version by the beginning of next year.
+- Add the iOS version to the Apple Store.
-- Improve stability and add new features.
+- Refactor and redesign the app for the Web version.
 - Implement that users can also add manga and books to their lists.
+- Create and implement the Premium version.

 # **License**
 ```